-Students enrolled in these programs must have passing grade of 70% (C-) for all courses in the program's curriculum: (effective as of MOD2 (10/30/2023)
+Students enrolled in these programs must have passing grade of 70% (C-) for all courses in the program's curriculum:

-- Bachelor of Science in Health Information Management; and - Associate of Applied Science in Health Information Technology. - Masters in Business Administration program - Must earn an 84% (B) or higher in the BA690 course.
+- Bachelor of Science in Health Information Management; and - Associate of Applied Science in Health Information Technology. - Master of Business Administration program - Must earn an 84% (B) or higher in the BA690 course.